 - Royal College of Physicians and Surgeons of Canada

 - International Society for Autism Research

-1. Penner M, Rayar M, Bashir N, Roberts SW, Hancock-Howard R, Coyte C. Cost-effectiveness analysis comparing pre-diagnosis autism spectrum disorder (ASD)-targeted intervention with Ontario's Autism Intervention Program.
-Accepted to the Journal of Autism and Developmental Disorders.
+- Penner M, Rayar M, Bashir N, Roberts W, Hancock-Howard R, Coyte P. (2015).
+Economic evaluation of pre-diagnosis autism spectrum disorder-targeted intervention compared with the Ontario Autism Intervention Program.
+Journal of Autism and Developmental Disorders.
+45(9): 2833-2847.